CldStlkr/code-gpt/README.md

 - **Custom AI Agents**: Explore the forefront of AI technology by creating agents capable of writing and testing Rust code.
 - **Rust and AI Integration**: Dive deep into Rust, leveraging its features to interact with cutting-edge AI APIs like GPT-4.
 - **Hands-On Learning Experience**: Build a fully functional web server as a practical application of the concepts learned.

-## Why I Created Code-GPT

-My motivation behind developing Code-GPT was to bridge the gap between AI technology and software development, particularly in Rust.
-With the rapid advancements in AI and machine learning, I saw an opportunity to enhance the development process, making it not only faster but also more reliable.
-Code-GPT represents a leap towards a future where developers can focus on creative and complex tasks while AI handles the more mundane or repetitive aspects of coding.

 ## How It Works